The $1.6 billion Dominion v. Fox News trial starts Tuesday. Catch up here

 Fox chief political anchor Bret Baier is also on the witness list.
 He is among a cohort of Fox stars named as likely to testify in the case.

-Of course, Fox and Dominion could choose to settle at any time.
-But at what price?
+Dominion has held to its original $1.6 billion ask, saying the defamatory statements Fox aired about its voting machines made the company lose important contracts and its employees the subjects of harassment and threats.

-Gauging by what Fox has presented in court, the network's attorneys maintain the election-technology company's worth is nowhere near the $1.6 billion Dominion is asking for.
+It is also asking for a full apology from Fox and an acknowledgement from the network that the statements it aired were false, concessions equal to the lies it spread, which could reach across multiple platforms and take days.

-In legal filings, Fox has argued that the $1.6 billion figure "has no connection to Dominion's financial value as a company."
+Fox has argued in legal filings that the $1.6 billion Dominion is seeking "has no connection to Dominion's financial value as a company."

 David Folkenflik contributed to this story.